TOB-SVD: Total-Order Broadcast with Single-Vote Decisions in the Sleepy Model: Introduction

-The three currently existing dynamically available protocols with optimal adversarial resilience and latency constant in the security parameter~\cite{mr, mmr2, gl} all share the drawback of requiring multiple rounds of voting for each decision.
-In practice, these protocols all operate in views, and within each view a block is proposed and a decision is made.
-To do so, two~\cite{gl}, three~\cite{mmr2} and five~\cite{mr} instances of Graded Agreement are invoked within a view, each including four, three and two rounds of voting, respectively.
-This hinders their practicality in real-world systems where a large number of participants are involved simultaneously, as is the case in the Ethereum blockchain, because voting rounds can be quite slow and expensive in such systems (for example due to the need to perform \emph{vote aggregation}).
+The three currently existing dynamically available protocols with optimal adversarial resilience and latency constant in the security parameter, i.e.,~\cite{mr, mmr2, gl}, all share the drawback of requiring multiple {phases} of voting\footnote{A voting phase is a point in time when every honest validator performs computations based on the messages they have received and subsequently sends a \emph{new} message.
+Here, ``new" refers to a message that has never been sent before, with its content determined by these computations.} for each {new block} (i.e., decision).
+In practice, these protocols all operate in \emph{views}, and within each view a \emph{block} is proposed and a decision is made.
+To do so, two~\cite{gl}, three~\cite{mmr2}, and five~\cite{mr} instances of Graded Agreement are invoked within a view, each including four, three, and two {phases} of voting, respectively.
+This poses a challenge to their practical application in real-world systems, particularly in scenarios involving a multitude of simultaneous validators, such as those found in most of existing blockchains. {In fact, a key factor for the practical application in such systems is \emph{reducing the number of voting phases {per new block} as much as possible}.
+This is because of various reasons.
+First, }due to the large number of validators involved, voting phases are computationally intensive which results in an extra computation delay added on top of the network latency. {Additionally, these protocols often require a signature aggregation process where messages are first sent to aggregators who then distribute the aggregated signatures, causing voting phases to require double the normal network latency.} For instance, the Ethereum's consensus protocol divides its \emph{slot} -- the unit of time in which a new block is proposed and voted -- in three phases taking up $\Delta = 4s$ each.
+One $\Delta$ is for \emph{block} propagation and two $\Delta$ are for \emph{vote} propagation, one of which is reserved to propagation and aggregation of votes, and one to propagation of aggregated votes.
+Effectively, a voting phase in Ethereum takes $2\Delta$\cite{specs}.